Redditor Questions If It's Right To Refuse To Pay Vet Bills For A Dog Who Got Unintentionally Injured

 The psychological concept of guilt often plays a significant role in how pet owners respond to their animal's injuries.
 This guilt can stem from perceived failures to protect or adequately care for their pets.

-Research shows that guilt can motivate behavior change but can also lead to avoidance and conflict if not managed appropriately.
+Guilt can motivate behavior change but can also lead to avoidance and conflict if not managed appropriately.
 Understanding the dual nature of guilt can help owners process their feelings in a healthier way.

 18. Why weren't you paying attention to them?